 The pediatric cardiologist gave my parents the opportunity to do the Classic Fontan in the late 1970’s or wait until the 1980’s.
 I’m glad my parents waited a little bit longer.

 A new start with treatment

-I was the oldest single patient with a ventricle, or half a functioning heart, willing to receive a hep C donor’s heart for my transplant on August 8, 2019 at Presbyterian Hospital in Pittsburgh.
+I was the oldest single ventricle patient or half a functioning heart patient, willing to receive a hep C donor’s heart for my transplant on August 8, 2019 at Presbyterian Hospital in Pittsburgh.
 My cardiac surgeon was Dr. Sciortino.
 Along with that I willingly took the case study drug called Epclusa for 90 days.
 By taking the medication, I was considered cured from hepatitis C that my heart donor had.

 I’ve never really limited myself and I’ve achieved all the goals I’ve set for myself.
 I’ve traveled extensively in the USA, 42 states and 17 countries.

 Sorry I wrote so much.
 Feel free to ask me more questions.

 What dietary changes have you made to better manage hep C symptoms?
 (Select all that apply)